shadowspawn/forest-arborist/docs/dev-notes.md

     - "hg push" returns status 1 so breaks for-each
     - if "hg pull" gets nothing then no need to call "hg update"
     - not auto-detecting pinned revision (could do it by detecting not on tip)
-- no warning about excess arguments passed to command (not supported by commander and work-arounds proved fragile)
 - path.resolve does not reliably fallback to cwd when running jest?
     - Work-around: path.resolve(process.cwd(), ...)
 - tmp does not reliably cleanup when running jest?